theartificialintelligenceunit/abstracts/docs/sections/hydrography/models.md

 <br>
 <br>

-[^structure]: For more about the structure options of $\pmb{\varsigma}_{t}$, i.e., system errors, study <a href="https://projecteuclid.org/journals/annals-of-applied-statistics/volume-9/issue-1/Inferring-causal-impact-using-Bayesian-structural-time-series-models/10.1214/14-AOAS788.full" target="_blank">Inferring causal impact using Bayesian structural time-series models</a>, and <a href="https://link.springer.com/book/10.1007/978-3-030-76124-0" target="_blank">Bayesian Inference of State Space Models</a>
+[^1]: For more about the structure options of $\pmb{\varsigma}_{t}$, i.e., system errors, study <a href="https://projecteuclid.org/journals/annals-of-applied-statistics/volume-9/issue-1/Inferring-causal-impact-using-Bayesian-structural-time-series-models/10.1214/14-AOAS788.full" target="_blank">Inferring causal impact using Bayesian structural time-series models</a>, and <a href="https://link.springer.com/book/10.1007/978-3-030-76124-0" target="_blank">Bayesian Inference of State Space Models</a>

 <br>
 <br>